 Extended Opportunity Program and Services (EOPS)

-The Extended Opportunity Program and Services (EOPS), offers financial assistance and academic support for obtaining a college education.
-EOPS is a California funded student support program designed specifically for students facing financial and educational challenges.
-The mission of EOPS is to provide financial and academic services to eligible students seeking a vocational certificate, associate degree or transfer opportunity to a traditional college or university.
+The Extended Opportunity Program and Services (EOPS) is a California funded student support program designed specifically for students facing financial and educational challenges.
+The mission of EOPS is to provide increased access to financial, academic and student support services to eligible students seeking a vocational certificate, associate degree or transfer opportunity to a college or university.

 Cooperative Agencies Resources for Education (CARE) Program